 How virtual hearings are recorded

-The IRB will record the audio and video of the hearing through the Microsoft Teams recording function.
+IRB will record the audio and video of the hearing through the Microsoft Teams recording function.
 When ‘recording’ is turned on in Microsoft Teams, each participant will receive an alert and see a red dot that indicates that the video and audio are being saved.

-Participating in the virtual hearing
+Tips for participating in the virtual hearing

 Ensure you are in a quiet, distraction-free location, with good lighting, and minimal background noise.
 Use an appropriate camera angle and background for your video.